 Drilling down further, it is known that the most common cause of bad breath is “bacterial putrefaction and the generation of volatile sulphur compounds” in the mouth(4).
 In short, oral bacteria feed on leftover food particles and sloughed oral skin cells, producing unpleasant odours in the process.

 An essential step in getting rid of bad breath is, therefore, to eliminate these bacteria, thus naturally freshening the breath.

 Numerous studies have been carried out to test the efficacy of mouthwash for fighting halitosis, and there can be little doubt of the results.
 Scientific studies have found, for example, that “mouthwash is effective in reducing oral malodour” (5).

 Bad breath mouthwashes, therefore, represent an effective way to counteract unpleasant-smelling breath in a very practical fashion.
 In short, “halitosis can be successfully reduced via daily use of mouthrinses” (6).

 What to Look for in a Bad Breath Mouthwash

-The market is awash with different mouth washes, so the obvious question is what differentiates one mouthwash from another?
+The market is full of different mouth washes, so the obvious question is; what differentiates one mouthwash from another?

-Are some products more effective than others, and what should you look out for when choosing a mouthwash for bad breath?
+Are some products more effective than others?
+What should you look out for when choosing a mouthwash for bad breath?